-The thyme herb is frequently used for both culinary and decorative uses.
+The thyme herb (Thymus vulgaris) is frequently used for both culinary and decorative uses.
 The thyme plant is a versatile and lovely plant to grow both in an herb garden and in your garden in general.
-Growing thyme is not hard and with the correct knowledge, this herb will flourish in your yard.
+Growing thyme isn’t hard, and with the correct knowledge, this herb will flourish in your yard.

-- Gently scatter seeds over the soil in the container you will be planting thyme seeds in.
+- Gently scatter seeds over the soil in the container you will be planting thyme seeds.

-- Next, gently scatter soil over where you scattered the seeds.
+- Next, gently scatter soil over the seeds.

 - Water thoroughly.
 Cover with plastic wrap.